awsdocs/amazon-ec2-user-guide/doc_source/monitoring-system-instance-status-check.md

 With instance status monitoring, you can quickly determine whether Amazon EC2 has detected any problems that might prevent your instances from running applications\.
 Amazon EC2 performs automated checks on every running EC2 instance to identify hardware and software issues\.
 You can view the results of these status checks to identify specific and detectable problems\.
 The event status data augments the information that Amazon EC2 already provides about the state of each instance \(such as `pending`, `running`, `stopping`\) and the utilization metrics that Amazon CloudWatch monitors \(CPU utilization, network traffic, and disk activity\)\.

 Status checks are performed every minute, returning a pass or a fail status\.
 If all checks pass, the overall status of the instance is **OK**\.
 If one or more checks fail, the overall status is **impaired**\.
 Status checks are built into Amazon EC2, so they cannot be disabled or deleted\.

-You can, however, create or delete alarms that are triggered based on the result of the status checks\.
+When a status check fails, the corresponding CloudWatch metric for status checks is incremented\.
+For more information, see [Status Check Metrics](viewing_metrics_with_cloudwatch.md#status-check-metrics)\.
+You can use these metrics to create CloudWatch alarms that are triggered based on the result of the status checks\.
 For example, you can create an alarm to warn you if status checks fail on a specific instance\.
 For more information, see [Creating and Editing Status Check Alarms](#creating_status_check_alarms)\.

 You can also create an Amazon CloudWatch alarm that monitors an Amazon EC2 instance and automatically recovers the instance if it becomes impaired due to an underlying issue\.
 For more information, see [Recover Your Instance](ec2-instance-recover.md)\.